 For my typical loaves of sourdough bread, such as with my spelt, rye, and whole wheat sourdough bread, I might typically do the following mix schedule.
 The following assumes the dough did not have an autolyse, which might reduce the overall mixing time required).

-The first phase of mixing is mostly incorporating the ingredients and ensuring everything is homogenous.
-The rest helps the dough come together and firm up some, and is not always necessary.
+The first mixing phase mostly incorporates ingredients and ensures everything is homogenous.
+The rest helps the dough come together and firm up some, but it is not always necessary.

-The second phase of mixing is when the gluten in the dough is substantially developed, typically between one and three minutes for most of my doughs.
+The second phase of mixing is when the gluten in the dough is substantially developed.
+It typically takes between one and three minutes for most of my doughs.
 Still, it might be longer if the dough is highly hydrated or needs additional time to develop more elasticity.

 Recommended reading: How to Autolyse Bread Dough to help reduce mixing time.